 By NASA mandate, only U.S. citizens are eligible for support from the New Jersey Space Grant Consortium.

-- Academic Year Fellowship - One year fellowships for undergraduate students in N.J. universities, to conduct research in STEM and space science related fields.
+- Academic Year Internships - One year internships for undergraduate students in N.J. universities, to conduct research in STEM and space science related fields.

-- Summer Fellowships - Summer fellowships for undergraduate students to conduct research in space sciences at N.J. universities or industry.
+- Summer Internships - Summer internships for undergraduate students to conduct research in space sciences at N.J. universities or industry.

-- NASA Academy - Opportunity for undergraduate or graduate level research at NASA Academy or at a NASA research center.
+- NASA Internships and Fellowships - Opportunity for undergraduate internship or graduate level fellowship at a NASA center.
+Students apply directly through the NASA portal intern.nasa.gov

-- Graduate Student Fellowship - $7,500 fellowships for graduate students conducting research in STEM and space science fields.
+- Up to $7,500 fellowships for graduate students conducting research in STEM and space science fields.
 Fellowship amount can be used to pay tuition or as a stipend.

 - Travel support

 - Minority Graduate Student Development